-These errors were corrected, with the result that for vanpool mode passengers were increased by one.
+These errors were corrected, resulting in vanpool mode passengers increasing by one.

 The Metropolitan Council uses a 100 percent count of actual passenger miles traveled for its demand response mode.
-We haphazardly selected a sample of 40 source documents used for accumulating passenger miles traveled.
+We randomly selected a sample of 25 source documents used for accumulating passenger miles traveled.
 We determined the data was complete and the computations were accurate.
 The Metropolitan Council does not accumulate passenger miles traveled data into accumulation periods (Policy Manual, Federal Funding Allocation Test k).